-- Coat rope rotor bearing bore with non-resinous oil - - slip rotor over starter post turn it back and forth so that anchor loop of rewind spring engages -

-Refit the pawl (1) in the rotor - fit the washer (2) on the starter post - use screwdriver or suitable pliers to install spring clip (3) on starter post and engage it on the pawl's peg - the spring clip must point clockwise - see illustration.
+- Coat rope rotor bearing bore with non-resinous oil. - Slide rotor onto starter post turn it back and forth so that anchor loop of rewind spring engages - - Refit the pawls (5) in the rotor - - Fit the washer (6) on the starter post - Use screwdriver or suitable pliers to install spring clip (7) on starter post and over the pawl pegs the spring clip must point in clockwise direction see illustration.